haliphax/dn6-redirector/README.md

-# .NET 6 Redirector Middleware / API
+# .NET 6 Redirector Middleware / RESTful API

-This project is a proof of concept for both a Middleware component and an accompanying API.
+This project is a proof of concept for both a Middleware component and an accompanying RESTful API.
 The API is responsible for providing a redirect map, while the Middleware is responsible for checking the current request URL against the redirect map and taking appropriate action.

 The `lock` flow control is used for thread safety when reading from or assiging to the redirect map.
 A copy of the redirect map is available upon request by